Vermont Route 214

 Vermont Route 214 (VT 214) is a 2.061 mi state highway located in Washington County, Vermont, United States.
 The route begins at a junction with US 2 in the town of Plainfield.
 The route serves a short connector to VT 14 in the town of East Montpelier.
 The route, which was first designated in 1955, passes nearby Goddard College.

 Route description

-VT 214 begins at a junction with U.S. Route 2 (Main Street) in the town of Plainfield near the shores of the Winooski River.
+VT 214 begins at a junction with U.S. Route 2 (High Street) in the town of Plainfield near the shores of the Winooski River.
 The route runs northwest along the eastern edge of the campus of Goddard College, passing a junction with Pitkin Road, which serves as the main road through the campus.
 Shortly after Sugarwood Road, VT 214 runs northwest into the town of Marshfield for a short distance.
 Now entering the town of East Montpelier, the route passes several fields and residences, which soon winds north through a stretch of dense woods.
 After making a slow bend to the northwest, VT 214 into the hamlet of North Montpelier and into a junction with VT 14.
 The junction marks the northern terminus of VT 214 and the right-of-way ends at this junction.